Cheng Man-ch'ing

-Cheng Man-ch'ing or Zheng Manqing (29 July 1902 - 26 March 1975) was a notable Chinese expert of t'ai chi ch'uan, Chinese medicine, and the so-called three perfections: calligraphy, painting and poetry.
-He was born in Yongjia (present-day Wenzhou), Zhejiang Province, Republic of China (ROC).
-His birthday was on the 28th year of the Guangxu emperor's reign, 6th month, 25th day, which corresponds to July 29, 1902.
+Cheng Man-ch'ing or Zheng Manqing (29 July 1902 - 26 March 1975) was a Chinese expert of tai chi, Chinese medicine, and the so-called three perfections: calligraphy, painting and poetry.
+He was born in Yongjia (present-day Wenzhou), Zhejiang Province, during the Qing dynasty.
 Cheng died March 26, 1975; his grave is near the city of Taipei in Taiwan.

-Because of his skills in the 3 Perfections or "Excellences" – considered to be among some of the traditional skills and pastimes of a Confucian scholar – plus medicine and t'ai chi ch'uan, he was often referred to as the "Master of Five Excellences."
+Because of his skills in the 3 Perfections or "Excellences" – considered to be among some of the traditional skills and pastimes of a Confucian scholar – plus medicine and tai chi, he was often referred to as the "Master of Five Excellences."
 Because he had been a college professor, his students in the USA called him "Professor Cheng."

 Early years

 Cheng's father died when Cheng was very young.
 Around the age of nine, Cheng was struck on the head by a falling object, and was in a coma for a short while.
 He recuperated slowly, and was apprenticed to a well-known artist, Wang Xiangchan 汪香禪, in hopes that simple jobs like grinding ink would help his health.
 Wang taught Cheng's aunt Zhang Hongwei 張紅薇, as well as fellow townsmen Ma Mengrong and Ma Gongyu, all of whom became quite well-known.
-Within a few years, Cheng's teacher sent him out to earn his living at painting.
+Within a few years, Cheng's teacher sent him out to earn his living by painting.
 During Cheng's childhood, his mother took him out to find medicinal plants and taught him the fundamentals of traditional Chinese herbal medicine.